-The existence of documentation other than the documentation that is a component of the Oracle Solaris product should not be construed to imply any level of stability for interfaces provided by the Oracle Solaris product.
-The only source of stability level information is the reference manual pages.
+The existence of documentation other than the documentation that is a component of the Solaris product should not be construed to imply any level of stability for interfaces provided by the Solaris product.
+The only source of stability level information is Solaris manual pages.

 The intention of a Committed interface is to enable third parties to develop applications to these interfaces, release them, and have confidence that they will run on all releases of the product after the one in which the interface was introduced, and within the same Major release.
 Even at a Major release, incompatible changes are expected to be rare, and to have strong justifications.

 Interfaces defined and controlled as industry standards are most often treated as Committed interfaces.
 In this case, the controlling body and/or public, versioned document is typically noted in a “Standard” entry in the Attributes table or elsewhere in the documentation.

 Although a truly exceptional event, incompatible changes are possible in any release if the associated defect is serious enough as outlined in the Exceptions section of this document or in a Minor release by following the End of Feature process.
 If support of a Committed interface must be discontinued, Sun will attempt to provide notification and the stability level will be marked Obsolete.